ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 Analysis
 --------

 The v1.0 API is designed to support update processes where an entity on the Update client side of the API makes the decisions about which firmware images need to be downloaded and transferred to the Update service, prior to the Update service checking that the update is valid, and verifying and installing the images.
+This orchestrating entity might be within the device (e.g. the Update client), or within the network (e.g. the Update server).

-In SUIT, the decisions regarding which images to install is based on the instructions in the manifest.
-For a Secure firmware update, the instruction processing ideally takes place within the trusted execution environment - typically this would be part of the Update service.
+In SUIT, the decisions regarding which images to install is based on the command sequences in the manifest.
+For a Secure firmware update, the command processing ideally takes place within the trusted execution environment - typically this would be part of the Update service.

-If the payloads (firmware images) in a SUIT update are 'detached', then the SUIT processor is expected to fetch these from a URI specified within the SUIT envelope.
+If the payloads (firmware images) in a SUIT update are detached, then the SUIT processor is expected to fetch these from a URI specified within the SUIT envelope.
 However, the v1.0 API does not provide a mechanism for the Update service to request additional payloads (firmware images) that need to be downloaded.

 One solution would be to process the SUIT manifest initially in the Update client, in order to identify, download, and transfer any additional payloads.
 Then, the manifest is processed a second time in the Update service to validate the decisions made by an untrusted Update client, and verify the payloads.
 This approach would require additions to the API to provide attributes relating to the currently installed firmware, that are required by the SUIT processing in the Update client.

 An alternative solution is to process the SUIT manifest in the Update service, and add functionality to the API that allows the Update service to request that the Update client download and transfer additional payloads.

-In either case, further processing of the SUIT manifest will occur a boot time when authenticating, loading and executing the firmware.
+In either case, additional processing of the SUIT manifest will occur a boot time when authenticating, loading and executing the firmware.

 One of the design objectives for the Firmware Update API is to separate the concerns for the Update client and Update service:

 *  In the first solution, the Update client is required to know the manifest format, and be able to process it.
-*  In the second solution, the Update client is only required to know how to handle a firmware component that is a manifest, and might request additional firmware images to be provided.
+*  In the second solution, the Update client is only required to know how to handle a firmware component that is a manifest, and which might request additional firmware images to be provided.

 Proposal
 --------

 This proposal is based around the second approach in the analysis: the initial processing of the SUIT manifest is performed by the Update service, and the Update client does not require any knowledge of the encoding or format of the data that it transfers to the Update service.
-This approach enables the API design, and Update client implementation, to work with other SUIT-like architectures, or with alternative encodings of the SUIT information (for example, encrypted manifests).
+This approach enables the API design, and Update client implementation, to work with other SUIT-like architectures, or with alternative encodings of the SUIT manifest.

 Reuse of the v1.0 API
 ~~~~~~~~~~~~~~~~~~~~~